Skip to content

 Christmas decorations in front of Notre-dame de Strasbourg

-Held since 1570, this Christmas market is one of the oldest Christmas markets in Europe.
+Held since 1570, this Christmas market is one of the oldest in Europe.
 Vendors in the city prepare for this market months in advance.
-The little chalets huts in the Place Broglie, Place de la Cathedrale and other streets are illuminated and lined with vendors.
-Goods in this famous market vary from snacks to a huge array of gifts many of which are locally produced.
+The little chalet huts in Place Broglie, Place de la Cathedrale, and other streets are illuminated and lined with vendors.
+Goods in this famous market vary from snacks to a vast array of gifts, many of which are locally produced.

 Christmas ornaments in Strasbourg